Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Sickle-cell hemoglobinopathies are caused by the appearance of one or a complex of abnormal hemoglobins, as a result of which the erythrocytes acquire abnormal form under conditions of hypoxia and acidosis.
-Deformed erythrocytes are more rigid than healthy cells and can stick together and cause obstruction of small-caliber vessels with subsequent tissue ischemia and marked local acidosis and hypoxia, and even more sickle cells.
-Sickle cell anemia with mutations of hemoglobins S and C are inherited as alleles of normal hemoglobin A and cause significant complications on the part of the organs of vision.
+Sickle cell hemoglobinopathies are caused by the presence of one or more abnormal hemoglobins, causing red blood cells to acquire abnormal shapes under conditions of hypoxia and acidosis.
+The deformed red blood cells are more rigid than healthy cells and may clump together and cause obstruction of small-caliber vessels, with subsequent tissue ischemia and severe local acidosis and hypoxia, and even greater sickling of the cells.
+Sickle cell anemias with mutations in hemoglobins S and C are inherited as alleles of normal hemoglobin A and cause significant visual complications.

-Abnormal hemoglobin can be combined with normal hemoglobin A in different variants.
+Abnormal hemoglobin can be combined with normal hemoglobin A in different variations.

 - AS (sickle cell type) occurs in 8% of people with dark skin color.
-This most mild form is usually accompanied by acute hypoxia.
+This is the mildest form and is usually accompanied by acute hypoxia.

-- SS (sickle-cell anemia) occurs in 0.4% of people with dark skin color.
+- SS (sickle cell anemia) occurs in 0.4% of people with dark skin color.
 It causes acute systemic complications with pain syndrome, crises, infarction, and acute hemolytic anemia.
-Manifestations from the eyes are minor and asymptomatic.
+Ocular manifestations are minor and asymptomatic.

-- SC (sickle cell C with anemia) occurs in 0.2% of people with dark skin color.
+- SC (sickle cell anemia) occurs in 0.2% of people with dark skin color.

-- SThal (sickle cell thalassemia).
-Both SC and SThal are accompanied by an unexplained anemia with acute ocular manifestations.
+- SThal (sickle cell thalassemia): Both SC and SThal are associated with mild anemia with acute ocular manifestations.

 What's bothering you?